Here you can find resources on Digital Marketing, HubSpot Inbound Marketing, Web Development & Brand Strategy.

 Step 1: Audit current internal communication efforts

 Firstly, you will want to take some time to map out past and current internal communications efforts, and identify what has and hasn't worked.
 For a more strategic approach, frameworks such as the SWOT analysis can be used to identify areas in which you excel as well as areas of opportunity.
 A SWOT analysis looks at the Strengths, Weaknesses, Opportunities and Threats of a project and assesses the viability thereof.

-With the SWOT analysis, you must specify your business objective, in this case the maintenance and effective management of internal communications.
-From there, you can identify internal and external factors, which are favourable and unfavourable to achieve your overall objective.
+With the SWOT analysis, you need to, firstly, specify the business objective - in this case the execution and maintenance of internal communications strategy - only then can you proceed to identify internal and external factors, which are favourable and unfavourable to achieving your overall objective.

-After following the above steps and identifying your target audience, you can focus on sending out the right messages.
-The messages you send out need to be relevant to the issues and needs of your target audience, in this case your employees.
+From the SWOT analysis, you will have identified several factors, one of them being how to distribute your message.
+Should it be via email, social media or internal communication channels such as Slack?
+Whatever the answer, the messages you send out need to be relevant to the issues and needs of your employees.
 Make sure the copy is short, to-the-point and compelling enough for your employees to read them.

-With any communication strategy, and especially an internal communication one, you have to be delivering the right message, to the right audience members at the exact right time.
+With any internal communication strategy, you have to be delivering the right message, to the right audience members at the exact right time.

 - Who are you targeting and when is best to contact them?

 - What is the best time to send a message?